 With such a long and storied history, it’ll come as no surprise that Leeds has a few haunting secrets within some of its most prestigious buildings.

-From old mill buildings to family homes, former hospitals and vintage theatres, nowhere in Leeds seems to be safe from ghosts, poltergeists and paranormal activity – with Halloween almost upon us, are you brave enough to go and seek them out?
+From old mill buildings to family homes, former hospitals and vintage theatres, nowhere in Leeds seems to be safe from ghosts, poltergeists and paranormal activity.
+With Halloween almost upon us, we’ve rounded up the terrifying tales behind the most haunted buildings in Leeds – the only question is, are you brave enough to learn their spine-chilling stories?

 1. Armley Mills

 By 1788, Armley Mills was the world’s largest woollen mill, before fire destroyed it.
 Renowned industrialist Benjamin Gott ordered it to be rebuilt, which gave us the one that’s still there today as Leeds Industrial Museum.

 As you can imagine, it has a few skeletons in its closet.
 There have been constant reports of doors slamming shut and opening again for years, while people have also claimed they’ve been forcefully pushed, heard a small boy crying, seen a figure in a top hat and a Victorian woman in a black dress.
 Enter at your peril.

 Armley Mills, Canal Road, Leeds, West Yorkshire, LS12 2QF

 Formerly the old Workhouse Building of St James’ Hospital, Thackray Medical Museum now pays homage to the history of medicine through its exhibits, but that’s not all it has to offer, particularly if you’re after a scare or two.

 It’s believed that there’s a waving woman dressed in 18th-century garments walking about and the ghost of a man in a white coat on their Victorian street.
 There are even more strange goings-on, like the sound of footsteps, knocking and banging – creepy to say the least.